 An insurance company provides you with the terms of a payment arrangement when you sign up for your policy.
 Within those terms, there are very specific guidelines that govern the financing agreement of your policy.

-When payments bounce back to them, this is another serious problem.
+When payments bounce back to them as NSF or "account closed", this is another serious problem.
 Not only does it cost you a tremendous amount of money in fees from your bank, but the insurance company could add additional processing fees as well.
 If you miss one payment or get a Non-Sufficient Funds (NSF) charge, it does not automatically mean you will be canceled right away.
 Your payment arrangement agreement should outline the specific details of how this would be handled.

 Top Way to Avoid Being Canceled for Non-Payment

 Many companies offer really interesting and flexible payment options, for example, State Farm offers Apple Pay as one of their options.
 Most insurers offer bank withdrawals, credit card payments or online banking options.
 Some insurers offer payments via mobile apps.
 Find the insurer that works best for your lifestyle.
 The top way to avoid being canceled for non-payment is to communicate with your insurance representative and make payment arrangements.

 Make sure you choose a payment plan, and payment frequency you can work with when you set up your new insurance policy and if it does not work for you when things change in your life, you can call the company and ask to take a new plan.

 Can Your Insurance Company Help Make Payment Arrangements?